Nissan Juke Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Nissan Juke are $1,300 a year for full coverage insurance.
-Comprehensive costs approximately $240 each year, collision insurance costs $446, and liability is $456.
-Liability-only insurance costs around $508 a year, and high-risk driver insurance costs around $2,826.
-Teens pay the highest rates at up to $5,010 a year.
+U.S. average insurance rates for a Nissan Juke are $1,248 a year for full coverage.
+Comprehensive costs approximately $230 each year, collision costs $400, and liability coverage is estimated at $460.
+A policy with just liability insurance costs approximately $510 a year, with coverage for high-risk drivers costing around $2,704.
+Teenage drivers pay the highest rates at $4,836 a year or more.

 Price estimates by individual coverage:

-Prices include $500 deductible amounts, minimum liability limits, and includes both medical and UM/UIM coverage.
-Estimates are averaged for all 50 states and Juke models.
+Prices are based on $500 policy deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all states and Juke models.

 Price Range from Low to High

-For a driver around age 40, Nissan Juke insurance prices range from the low end price of $508 for basic liability insurance to a high rate of $2,826 for high-risk insurance.
+Using a 40-year-old driver as an example, Nissan Juke insurance prices go from as low as $510 for a discount liability-only rate to a high rate of $2,704 for a high-risk insurance policy.

 Geographic Price Range